get-convex/turbo-expo-nextjs-clerk-convex-monorepo/docs/agency-os-implementation-plan.md

 - Online-first app with no offline mode; network is required for core flows.
 - Follow the Expo Router and UI guidelines from the Expo skill (routing in `app/`, ScrollView root, SF Symbols, Reanimated, Blur/Glass, etc.).
 - UX constraints from PRD: no feeds, no infinite scroll, no streak pressure as a primary mechanic; outcome-first metrics; time-to-value < 60 seconds on day 1.
+- Behavior-science alignment: identity-first onboarding, tiny-habit starters, self-efficacy building, non-punitive tone, and positive micro-reinforcement.
+- Privacy-first personalization: opt-in data sources, minimize data sent to servers, and prefer on-device inference/aggregation when feasible.

 ## Implementation plan

+Assumption: Phase 1 is already implemented.
+Treat Phase 1 as completed and use the alignment checks to spot gaps; any missing items roll into Phase 2/4 polish.

-Phase 1 — App foundation and core loop
+Phase 1 — App foundation and core loop (completed; verify alignment)

 - Add Expo Router entry point (`apps/native/index.tsx` -> `expo-router/entry`) and create `apps/native/app/` route tree.
 - Move font loading and providers into `apps/native/app/_layout.tsx` so the router owns the root.